bodulic/CATS-rb/README.md

 `-q`: Maximum right-tail distribution quantile for raincloud plots, default: 0.995

 Raincloud plots omit right-tail extreme values for visualization purposes.
+The x-axis in all raincloud plots is logarithmically scaled.

 `-f`: Number of longest genomic scaffolds for exon set genomic location plot, default: all scaffolds